Cat allergy facts

 And remember before you blame the cat for your itchy and watery eyes, constant sneezing or a runny nose, go and get allergy tested, as the cat may not be to blame after all.

-Why can some people allergic to cats, tolerate rex cats?
+Why can some people who are allergic to cats tolerate rex cats?

 In truth, a rex cat is no different from any other cat and produces allergen like all other cats*.
 They are not hypoallergenic by any means, as claimed by some.
 Then why do some people seem to have no allergic reaction to rex cats?
 There is no simple answer to this question at this time, and more research is required to get the answers needed.
 One possible hypothesis is that as rex cats have less hair to shed, they simply deposit less allergen-laced hair around the home.
 But, whatever the reasons some allergic people seem to tolerate them.